 instrument with the removal company.
 They will provide an accurate quote and

-send the right equipment for piano
+send the right equipment for the piano

 Many people don’t know that most components of a piano are recyclable.
 Look online for ‘piano recycling near me’ and visit local recycling center websites to see how they break the instrument down for recycling.
 These companies will remove materials like: